The following topic covers how to choose and design pyrography patterns for beginners and how to transfer these designs.

 Easy Pyrography Patterns

 Extremely small details like fine lines and the use of shading or texture are not easy elements for a beginner to apply.
-It is advisable to avoid patterns that are too intricate until you have mastered your wood burning kit and what all its nibs can achieve.
+It is advisable to avoid patterns that are too intricate until you have mastered your wood burning kit for beginners and what all its nibs can achieve.

-Wood Burning Pattern Transfer – How to…
+Wood Burning Pattern Transfer – How To…

 Once you have decided on what your artwork is going to be, there are a variety of different ways to transfer your pattern for wood burning.

 - Freehand – use a soft graphite pencil to draw lightly onto the wood.
 Do not press hard as you will not be able to erase the indentation left from the pressure.
-When you are satisfied with the design then darken the correct lines so you know which ones you are to use.
+When you are satisfied with the design, then darken the correct lines so you know which ones you are to use.
 Gently erase the unnecessary sketch lines with a clean soft eraser if needed.

-- Graphite or Carbon Paper – Make a sketch onto paper or alternatively print out your design.
-Place the graphite or carbon paper onto the wood you have prepared.
+- Graphite or Carbon Paper – make a sketch onto paper or alternatively print out your design.
+Place graphite or carbon paper onto the wood you have prepared.
 Put your design face down on top of the tracing medium and secure in place with some masking tape onto the wood.
-With a 2B pencil, trace your design with a medium pressure using flowing movements.
+With a 2B pencil, trace your design with medium pressure using flowing movements.
 Once complete, remove and amend any difficult to see lines with the pencil.

-- If you are at home and have these other materials available, make use of tracing paper and dressmakers carbon.
+- Dressmakers Carbon – If you are at home and have these other materials available, make use of tracing paper and dressmakers carbon.
 They work just as well, just be careful not to press too hard and indent the wood with the pen or pencil and create grooves.
 The finer details – the shading, shadows or fine lines of your design or sketch – can be added onto the wood later with an HB pencil.

-The above ideas on how to transfer pyrography patterns for beginners in the art of wood burning should give you plenty of options to choose from.
+The above ideas on how to transfer pyrography patterns in the art of wood burning should give you plenty of options to choose from.